The Blue Zones, 2nd ed.

 • Documentation / Accuracy: This book is based on many years of scientific research.
 A Bibliography that lists dozens of specific research papers is provided at the end.

 Blue Zones is transforming not only the way we think about maintaining our health as we age, but, also, how medical care is practiced.
 I feel that The Blue Zones, 2nd ed. is mandatory reading for everyone.
-While this is a consumer book, all physicians should read it as well!
+While this is a consumer book, all physicians -- especially those in primary care -- should read it as well!

 |Reviewed by: Stan Reents, PharmD